What You Need To Know About The Renewable Obligation (RO) In 2023

 The renewable generators then sell these Renewable Obligation Certificates to the energy suppliers in order for the energy suppliers to meet their Renewable Obligation targets.
 Renewable Obligation Certificates must be claimed within the period that they were issued or the proceeding period.

 Energy suppliers have set targets to meet each year and if they do not meet this target level they must pay the equivalent costs to Ofgem’s buy-out fund.
-This buy-out fund is split between the energy suppliers who met their obligation after Ofgem have deducted their administration costs for delivering Renewable Obligation.
+This buy-out fund is split between the energy suppliers who met their obligation after Ofgem deducted their administration costs for delivering Renewable Obligation.

 What replaces the Renewable Obligation?

-In 2014, the government introduced a new scheme to replace the Renewable Obligation which was called Contracts for Difference (CfD).
+In 2014, the government introduced a new scheme to replace the Renewable Obligation which was called Contracts for Difference (CFD).
 During this overlapping period, renewable electricity generators were able to choose which of the two schemes they wanted to participate in.
 The Contracts for Difference scheme is administered by the National Grid and the Low Carbon Contracts Company on behalf of the government.

 What are Contracts for Difference (CfD)?